dimfeld/chronicle/README.md

 - Provides retries
 - Records statistics on each call
 - Abstracts away differences between providers
+- Comes with a drop-in fetch function that will redirect OpenAI SDK calls to Chronicle instead.

 Chronicle is in early stages.
 [See the roadmap](https://imfeld.dev/notes/projects_chronicle) for the current status and other notes.